LispEngineer/stm-midi-poc1-sw/README.md

 * Create a single triangle wave tone based on last note on received
 * Output the tone to the Audio DAC used in this board
+* Display on the PJRC ILI9341 SPI display

 # TODO